pswhdev/parenting_in_munich/README.md

 - Introduce a discussion forum section where users can share experiences and ask questions.
 - Add interactive maps showing family-friendly places in Munich, such as playgrounds, parks, and hospitals.
 - Provide multilingual support to cater to a diverse expat community.
+- Include Breadcrumbs on the Posts section to facilitate navigation.

 ### Features That Will Not Be Implemented